-In this article, we’ll be looking at 2 of Dyson’s early 2-in-1 vacuum cleaners: the Dyson V6 vs DC44.
-First off, it is important that you note that the Dyson V6 is a part of the Dyson V series which comprises 4 cleaners that differ from one another in sophistication.
+In this article, we’ll be looking at two of Dyson’s early 2-in-1 vacuum cleaners: the Dyson V6 vs DC44.
+It is important to note that the Dyson V6 is a part of the Dyson V series which comprises 4 cleaners but differs from one another in sophistication.

 In the entire V series, the V6 happens to have the highest number of models.
 Especially seeing as it comes in two lines: the stick line and the handheld line.